Why Supply Management Works for Canadians

 It keeps prices stable

 Prices of milk and dairy products have risen less than the Consumer Price Index in Canada over the past 30 years.
-The price consumers pay for a litre of milk in Canada is roughly similar to that in China, New Zealand, the EU and many parts of the U.S. And a few years ago, prices around the world increased significantly and quickly when the last world food crisis hit.
-In contrast, farm and retail prices for dairy in Canada have remained stable.
+The price consumers pay for a litre of milk in Canada is lower to that in China, New Zealand, higher than some countries in the EU and similar to many parts of the U.S. And a few years ago, prices around the world increased significantly and quickly when the last world food crisis hit (2009).
+Then in the last two-three years, dairy farmers around the world saw their (farm) price plunge.
+In contrast, farm and retail prices for dairy in Canada have remained much more stable throughout the decade.

 It requires no government assistance